-Listening quizzes in lecture are longer quizzes (about 15 minutes) that test your familiarity with the pieces on the listening list.
+Repertoire quizzes in lecture are longer quizzes (about 15 minutes) that test your familiarity with the pieces on the repertoire list.
 There are five, listed on the course schedule.
-They focus specifically on pieces assigned since the previous listening quiz or exam, using either listening or score questions to test your ability to identify and provide information about these pieces.
-See the listening list for more information.
+They focus specifically on pieces assigned since the previous repertoire quiz or exam, using either listening or score questions to test your ability to identify and provide information about these pieces.
+See the repertoire list for more information.

 There is a website for HWM and NAWM, including an ebook, streaming audio of the recordings of pieces in NAWM, review outlines, listening quizzes, and other resources.
 If you purchased a new copy of HWM, it has a registration code that gives you access to the site.
 The URL is wwnorton.com/college/music/hiswest9.

 It is your responsibility to know and understand Indiana University Bloomington's policies, procedures, and penalties regarding academic integrity and academic misconduct, as discussed in the Code of Student Rights, Responsibilities, and Conduct.
-Note particularly the definitions of cheating, fabrication, and plagiarism available at www.iu.edu/~code/code/responsibilities/academic/index.shtml and see the procedures at www.iu.edu/~code/bloomington/discipline/academic/index.shtml (penalties are spelled out at www.iu.edu/~code/bloomington/discipline/academic/one.shtml).
+Note particularly and make sure you understand the definitions of cheating, fabrication, and plagiarism available at www.iu.edu/~code/code/responsibilities/academic/index.shtml and procedures described at www.iu.edu/~code/bloomington/discipline/academic/index.shtml (penalties are spelled out at www.iu.edu/~code/bloomington/discipline/academic/one.shtml).
 Cheating on quizzes or examinations or plagiarism or fabrication on any aspect of the research project is likely to result in an F for the course.